basarat/typescript-collections/README.markdown

 How to use?
 --------------------

-Also available on Nuget : http://www.nuget.org/packages/typescript.collections/ Thanks to https://github.com/georgiosd
+Also available on NuGet : http://www.nuget.org/packages/typescript.collections/ Thanks to https://github.com/georgiosd

 Download collections.ts.
 Add it as a reference in your TypeScript code and start coding.
 Visual studio / any typescript IDE, will provide you with complete intellisense for your types and the compiler will